Karan1458/lampp/README.md

 - [ ] Auto Discovery Selected Folder for Sites
 - [ ] Auto SSL sites
 - [ ] PHP Version Selector

+### Usage
+ - `./setup.sh build-start` - For Building Images and Start Docker
+ - `./setup.sh start` - For starting docker images
+ - `./setup.sh stop` - For stopping docker images
+ - `./setup.sh destroy` - Removing all images and data

+ ### Instruction
+ This project is created to handle the web development tasks on local.